 If you accept the job, you’ll see the address for the restaurant or store that’s preparing the customer’s order.
 You can click “Directions” to open up the navigation app of your choice.

 You’ll see a sliding bar across the bottom of the DoorDash driver app to indicate when you’ve arrived, when you’ve picked up the order and when you’re completing the delivery.
 Once you’ve arrived at the restaurant or retailer, you’ll see the details of the customer’s order so you can check it for accuracy.
 Once you’ve picked the order up, you’ll see the customer’s address along with any special instructions.

-Since the COVID-19 pandemic started, DoorDash has offered no-contact delivery that customers can request.
+DoorDash offers no-contact delivery that customers can request.
 If your customer indicates that they want a no-contact delivery, you’ll receive an in-app alert and a text message letting you know once you’ve picked up the order.
 When you arrive at the customer’s address, you’ll be able to take a photo, send a secure text or call from a secure number to let them know you’re dropping off the order.